Extreme Risk Protection Order (ERPO) laws

 - How do stigma and systematic barriers prevent individuals, including health professionals, from petitioning a court for an ERPO?

-- Are there mental health treatments or counseling for individuals with mental health concerns in your community to address underlying issues contributing to the need for an ERPO?
-How can a court system work better with a mental health service system to provide services to the individuals with an ERPO?
+- Are there mental health treatments or counseling, substance use treatment, anger management, or intimate partner violence supports in your community to address underlying issues contributing to the need for an ERPO?
+How can a court system work better with mental and behavioral health service systems to provide services to the individuals with an ERPO?

 Implementation Examples

 As of 2024, 21 states and Washington, D.C. have Extreme Risk Protection Order (ERPO) laws.
 Sixteen states and Washington, D.C. allow law enforcement and family or household members to petition courts for ERPOs.
-Maryland, Michigan, and Washington, D.C. also allow mental health providers to submit a petition other than law enforcement and family members; Massachusetts also allows school administrators and certain health care professionals to petition1, 22.
+Colorado, Maryland, Michigan, and Washington, D.C. also allow mental health providers to submit a petition other than law enforcement and family members; Colorado and Massachusetts also allows school administrators and certain health care professionals to petition1, 26.

-As of 2024, the U.S. Centers for Disease Control and Prevention (CDC) is funding a 3-year project to develop and evaluate an ERPO implementation guidance for law enforcement agencies23.
+As of 2024, the U.S. Centers for Disease Control and Prevention (CDC) is funding a 3-year project to develop and evaluate an ERPO implementation guidance for law enforcement agencies27.

 Implementation Resources